cozy/cozy-stack/docs/sharing.md

 Content-Type: application/json
 ```

+Note: this route is also used internally by the sharer to inform the cozy of
+the recipient that the sharing has been revoked on its side.

 ### DELETE /sharings/:sharing-id/:recipient-client-id

 This internal route is used by the cozy instance of the recipient to inform the